Research Staff

 Heidi Scarth

-Heidi Scarth is an Engineer/Scientist II at the Electric Power Research Institute (EPRI).
+Heidi Scarth is a Research Staff Level II at EPRI.
 She is a member of the Energy Systems and Climate Analysis team, where she works primarily on policy analysis, the social cost of carbon and other greenhouse gases, and state-level electrification analyses.
 In addition, Ms. Scarth works with EPRI's Technical Innovation sector, where she identifies and analyzes emerging technological trends, and co-leads the Value of Resilience Interest Group.

 Ms. Scarth holds dual Bachelor of Arts degrees in Government and Economics, and a certificate in International Relations from Wesleyan University.